naveenbg1982/sample-repository/README.md

 # sample-repository
 this is a sample repository
-we have edited the README file
+we have edited the README file.